thecgs/quickprot/README.md

 ## Usage:

-To  quickly  run quickprot software. like this,
+To  quickly  run QuickProt software. like this,

 ```
 ./quickprot -q protein.fasta -g genome.fasta